mbensmida/sphinx-poc/docs/PersonalApplications.rst

 2. Select notification options as desired.
 In particular:

--  Notify me by email: If you choose No option, the functions concerning email notification will be hidden.
+-  **Notify me by email**: If you choose No option, the functions concerning email notification will be hidden.

--  Notify me on-site: If you choose No option, the functions concerning on-site notification will be hidden.
+-  **Notify me on-site**: If you choose No option, the functions concerning on-site notification will be hidden.

+-  **Notify me on mobile**: If you choose No option, the functions concerning mobile notifications will be hidden.

 	-  Send me an email right away: Indicates whether you want to receive email notifications instantly or not.

 	-  Send me a digest email: Specifies whether notifications of selected types are included in the digest emails or not.

 		-  Never: Not include notifications of the selected types in any digest email.

 		-  Daily: Includes notifications of the selected types in the daily digest email.

 		-  Weekly: Includes notifications of the selected types in the weekly digest email.

 	-  See on site: Indicates whether you want to receive notifications on-site or not.

+	- See on mobile: Indicates whether you want to receive push notifications on your mobile or not.

 3. Click Save button to save your new notification settings.